c-downey-1/digitalgarden/_notes/Some learnings I had from reading some journals from around 5 years ago.md

 1. You can't change the past.
 What I have done in the past led to who I am today—the person that ultimately I am proud of and happy with.
 It is not worth it to gripe over time misspent.
 <br>

 2. The more that I learn and read, the more insecure I feel about the scope and validity of what I think I know well.
-I think this is probably a good thing—[[Touching obituary on epistemic humility|Epistemic Humility]].
+I think this is probably a good thing—[[Epistemic humility|Epistemic Humility]].
 <br>

 3. I won't have enough time to read all of the books that I want to read.
 (And that's okay!)